placrosse/kodo/docs/source/including_kodo_in_your_application.rst

 Kodo Dependency Management
 --------------------------
-Kodo relies on a number of external libraries, these must be available in order to successfully compile an application including Kodo.
+Kodo relies on a number of external libraries, these must be available in order to compile an application including Kodo.

 The easiest way to get these is by using the Kodo build scripts.
-It will automatically download at setup the dependencies and build the Kodo library.
+It will automatically download and setup the dependencies and build the Kodo library.

 The libraries are:

-#. **Cpuid**: this library contains functionality to detect CPU features.
+#. **Cpuid**: this library contains functionality to detect certain CPU
+   features.

    https://github.com/steinwurf/cpuid